 New 4D tool set to boost field performance management

-RokDoc 4D offers a comprehensive approach to extract maximum value from data and optimise field performance management over its lifetime.
+RokDoc 4D offers a comprehensive approach to extract maximum value from data and optimize field performance management over its lifetime.

 Supermajor collaboration will create new A.I. capabilities

 Also previewing ahead of its September launch, the Theseus knowledge management system represents the culmination of a multi-year industry collaboration.
 Focused on developing software that will allow a step-change in data integration, the project was driven and developed by extensive collaboration with some of the world’s leading super majors.
 Theseus captures, aggregates and manages company knowledge and information and provides a framework for large-scale ML and A.I. applications.

 Demonstrations and presentations at EAGE